 Even on one leg, he’d automatically become the Clippers’ second-best big man and third-best player (the same would be true if the Clippers somehow kept Jordan).

 You don’t always have an opportunity to win a championship.
 For as bright as the Clippers’ future is, just look down the hall to catch a glimpse of promise gone wrong.
-Chris Paul won’t care what season he wins a ring, whether it’s now or later – as long as he wins one
+Chris Paul doesn’t care whether he wins a ring now or later – as long as he wins one.

 Sometimes you just have to go all in.